 Returning each year it has also been fascinating to see the changes that development and urbanisation have brought to the Rukwa region.

-This website shows you a selection of my recent images, including some from my work with Centra, History of Parliament Trust and PiXL International.
-If you would like to get in touch, please use the contact page.
+This website shows you a selection of my images, including some from my work for History of Parliament Trust and PiXL International.